 Poet Jack Gilbert died late in 2012: Read one of his poems.

-but please attribute the source when it is specified.
+by anyone, but please attribute the source when it is specified.